Beauty is Nourishing...

 They look brightest when painted on something non-porous.
 Most of the time, I use Yupo paper which is much like paper in it's appearance and weight, but is a non-porous synthetic paper.

 The inks are very interesting to work with because they are always live.
 Even after a piece has dried (but before it is sealed, if a drop of alcohol or alcohol ink touches it, all the colours that are touched by that new ink react.
-Unlike traditional painting, alcohol inks don't layer or blend.
-They tend more to push each other out of the way - creating wonderfully organic lines.
+They tend to push each other out of the way - creating wonderfully organic lines.
 Sometimes the paper beneath stains, but the ink is still moved to one side creating those dark edges that are so interesting.

 It means that things don't always turn out as planned and my job as the artist is to work with what is happening and turn it into something beautiful.